-At the end of the course, students will be expected to complete an advanced data project, which involves acquiring data from an online web property (e.g. Uber, Facebook) through an API and developing an interactive data visualization.
+Throughout the course, students will be expected to complete several data projects, which involve acquiring data from outside sources through an API or webscraping and developing data visualizations.
 Students who complete this course should have the necessary tools to begin building a portfolio of data science projects that they can share online with future employers through platforms such as GitHub.